 A Bit About Me

 I started writing early in the 21st Century.
 Over the years I’ve served an apprenticeship via taking part in courses and workshops, and entering competitions.
-A number of my short stories have won or been shortlisted for competition prizes, and after a couple of unsuccessful attempts at novels I was thrilled to have Truthsister taken on by Impress Books.
-Publication is in July 2018.
+A number of my short stories have won or been shortlisted for competition prizes, and after a couple of unsuccessful attempts at novels I was thrilled to have Truth Sister taken on and published by Impress Books (2018).

 Who are my influences?
 Good question.